| Previous | Contents | Index |

 populated by dumping all the reverse lookup entries in the DDS to a

-flat file and then converting it using crdb
+flat file and then converting it using crdb.
+The right

 hand side of each database entry is unused; it can be filled in with